bitExpert/mntyjs/README.md

 ### Extending a Plugin (inheritance)

 Extending a plugin is still simple.
-Every plugin in the examples extends the base plugin "Plugin".
+Every plugin in the example extends the base plugin "Plugin".
-Using an Alerter Plugin again as example:
+To extend our own plugin we use an Alerter again as example:

 ``` javascript
 define(['Plugin', 'Window'], function (Plugin, Window) {